 - External RabbitMQ Message Broker support.
 This can also be deployed into Kubernetes using the Bitnami RabbitMQ Helm chart

-This is how the setup looks after it’s deployed to ‘cfy-example’ namespace (it’s possible to have multiple replicas (pods) of cloudify manager):
+This is how the setup looks after it’s deployed to ‘cfy-example’ namespace (it’s possible to have multiple replicas (pods) of the Cloudify Manager):

 The diagram below shows an example architecture deployed to the

 cfy-example namespace.
-Note that it is possible to have multiple pod replicas of the Cloudify Manager.
+Note: It is possible to have multiple pod replicas of the Cloudify Manager.